 Another cognac with a perfect finesse.
 It’s less exhuberantly fruity and a tad drier than the 1979 though.
 Nonetheless a great option for your collection.
 Around € 190.

 Prunier Cognac Grande Champagne 45 yo 1975 (53,4%, OB for Wine4you 2021, 550 btl.)

 Nose: caramelized hazelnuts and creamy toffee up front.
-Subtle gingerbread.
+Subtle gingerbread and peanut butter.
 Slightly darker oak, with flashes of strawberries dipped in milk chocolate.
-It’s certainly fuller, with a wee buttery side.
+It’s certainly fuller, with a buttery side.
 An interesting contrast with the Petite Champagne!

 Mouth: again this creamy, buttery profile on toffee, honey and plenty of chocolate notes.
 A hint of buttered toast.
 Hazelnuts and walnuts.
 Black peppercorns.
 Dark plums and a refreshing minty touch.

 Finish: long, on chocolate notes and lingering mint.

 This buttery, caramelly profile is not exactly my personal favourite, although it shows nice nutty and chocolatey notes.
 As always, just my personal preference.
 Around € 190.